 Our field sites are in remote areas with no road access.
 Researchers and field assistants must hike in and out of the field site(s) when necessary along rough terrain.
 Researchers and field assistants will be living in tents, cooking over fire, and using water from nearby streams.
-Field assistants are also required to participate in daily upkeep and maintenance of the camp, including occasional preparation of meals.
+Field assistants are also required to participate in daily upkeep and maintenance of the camp, including preparation of meals.
 The diet is very limited due to lack of electricity/refrigerators.
-There is no internet connection, but cell service is available.
+There is no internet connection, but GPS inReach messaging is available on a limited basis.
 A satellite phone will be available in case of an emergency.
 The camp has generators to charge research equipment, which may be used for personal items as well.
 Field assistants are expected to devote at least 40 hrs/week to the project, but due to the nature of the project and living conditions, hours will likely be considerably more.

 This is an unpaid (volunteer) position.
 However, BBPP will provide housing (tents or a room and bed when at another BBPP facility), food and local transportation.
 You are expected to provide international transportation to and from Malabo, Equatorial Guinea that will be reimbursed up to $1200 after successful completion of the experience, medical and evacuation insurance, appropriate immunizations (yellow fever) and medications (anti-malarial medications).
 Non-US citizens will need to apply for a visa to enter Equatorial Guinea.
 We will help to facilitate a letter of invitation but cannot guarantee a visa.